 Second – Identify How You Want to Feel

-Think of the top two things you wish your husband would do for his health and ask yourself, if he did those totally willingly, how would you feel?
-Maybe it’s reassured, confident, at ease.
+Think of the top two things you wish your partner would do for their health and ask yourself, if they did those totally willingly, how would I feel?
+Maybe it’s reassured, confident or at ease.
 Maybe you just don’t want to worry.
 The good news is, whatever emotion it is, it is always available to you.
-All emotions are a choice you have regardless of how your husband behaves.
+All emotions are a choice you have regardless of how your partner behaves.

 Third – Let Go of Your Manual, and Come From Love and Acceptance

 Let go of your manual and strive to come from a place of love and acceptance instead.
-When you come from acceptance, you can then make requests of your husband out of love, and not from the need to control him.
-You have to be willing to accept that he may not agree.
-However, when your able to drop your judgement and need to control, it will allow you to truly hear his point of view.
+When you come from acceptance, you can then make requests of your partner out of love, and not from the need to control them.
+You have to be willing to accept that they may not agree.
+However, when your able to drop your judgement and need to control, it will allow you to truly hear their point of view.

 Fourth – Focus on Your Own Emotions Instead

-Redirect all that energy that was focused on controlling your husband toward taking control and ownership of your own thoughts and emotions.
-When you focus only on controlling how you behave, and letting your husband be his own person, you may be surprised at how your relationship will change.
+Redirect all that energy that was focused on controlling your partner toward taking control and ownership of your own thoughts and emotions.
+When you focus only on controlling how you behave, and letting your partner be their own person, you may be surprised at how your relationship will change.

 I would love your comments!
 Let me know if you have discovered a manual in your own relationship.